 The Lower Brule Sioux Tribe

-Dakota expects to submit its off-reservation casino application to the Bureau of Indian Affairs
+to write the EIS.
+It will be sent to the Bureau of Indian Affairs

-The application will be processed under the two-part determination provisions of the Indian
+The tribe is pursuing the casino under the two-part determination provisions of

 Gaming Regulatory Act

-, meaning the state governor's approval will be required.
+of 1988.
+The state governor's approval will be

 Get the Story:

 Proposed casino would draw 300,000 in first year, report says

 (The Mitchell Daily Republic 3/28)

 City opposes Lower Brule Sioux Tribe off-reservation casino